Full Renovation and Expansion of Columbus Convention Center

 - Gaining LEED certification (Leadership in Energy & Environment Design)

 - Upgrading the Convention Center and Hyatt Regency meeting rooms, ballrooms and public spaces in the areas of finishes, wall coverings, way-finding, technology, sound systems, ceilings, carpeting, social seating and lighting.
 Several meeting rooms as well as the Union Station Ballroom and Short North Ballroom are already complete and have hosted groups.

 - A full renovation of the exterior of the convention center featuring cleaning and repairing the façade, adding enhancements to guide attendee arrival and navigation with way-finding, replacing doors and transforming pick-up and drop-off points.

 - Transforming the existing Arnold Plaza into a 10,000 sq. ft. event space

 - A new large, two-level open atrium entrance on the north end with beautiful natural light features and elegant tile.
 This more prominent entrance at Goodale Boulevard and North High Street will better connect the convention center and the vibrant Short North Arts District.
 It also will be used for pre-function space.

 - Construction of an $18-million, eight-level, 800-space parking garage that will bring total onsite parking to 4,000 spaces.
-The garage is already complete and open to the public.
-Ultimately, it will connect to the renovated center by covered skywalk.
+The garage is already complete and now connects to the renovated center by covered sky bridge.